REPORT ABUSE- CONTACTING CHILDREN'S SOCIAL CARE

 For all general enquires, please contact Children's Specialist Services on 01274 435600

-Following a referral to Children’s Social Care a Common Referral Form should be completed and sent to Children’s Social Care
+Following a referral to Children’s Social Care a Multi-Agency Referral Form (MARF) should be completed and sent to Children’s Social Care

-The Common Referral Form can be found here
+The Multi-Agency Referral Form can be found here.